mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 To get a sense of what 140 sales per month looks financially, I looked back to June 2022.
 TinyPilot sold 151 Voyager 2 devices for $68k in revenue.
 That month, we had a net loss of $3.6k.
 That doesn't sound promising.

-Looking closer at the books for that month, there were several significant expenses that won't recur in 2023:
+Looking closer at the books for that month, I saw several significant expenses that won't recur in 2023:

 - $10k - Hardware engineering
 - $8.2k - Late invoices for hardware purchased in 2021